akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 ## Time service

-Every hour sketch requests time from NTP server and broadcast HBus messate to default topic "time" (TopicId=1) with the following ayload
+Every hour sketch requests time from NTP server and broadcasts HBus message to a default topic "time" (TopicId=1) with the following payload:

 {atime:1558391178, tz:570, daysec:28578, hr:7, min:56}